-Staff must read and agree to implement the organisation's Whistleblowing Policy.
+Staff must read and agree to implement RBET-Aylesbury's Whistleblowing Policy.
 Whenever staff have concerns regarding the practice of a colleague or volunteer, they must raise that concern with the Head of Centre or designated safeguarding lead person should it concern child protection.
 The manner in which concerns must be raised and the process that will be followed as a result are both clearly described within the Whistleblowing Policy.

-Legislation / Guidance that informs this policy:
+Legislation and guidance that inform this policy